publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch24/m__us_usc_t21_s1903.md

     (c) __Unclassified report required__

-        The report required by subsection (b) of this section shall be submitted in unclassified form and made available to the public.
+        The report required by subsection (b) shall be submitted in unclassified form and made available to the public.

     (d) __Classified report__